AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 	^ array asArray
 ```

-In some situations, an handle has to be provided when a matrix is created.
+In some situations, a handle has to be provided when a matrix is created.
 The following method address this:

 ```Smalltalk
 MMatrix class>>newHandle: aHandle rows: numRows columns: numColumns